jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 - - -

-8. If we want to configure a Slack message in the alerts channel for successful isolations, we simply just need to add a **LimaCharlie template** like before but set it to to **"get an isolation status"** and **attach it to the isolate sensor**.
+8. If we want to configure a Slack message in the alerts channel for successful isolations, we simply just need to add a **LimaCharlie template** like before but set it to to **Get an Isolation Status** and attach it to the isolate sensor.
       - *Make sure it has the proper credentials (same one as before)*
 <img width="227" height="287" alt="image" src="https://github.com/user-attachments/assets/dd617be9-b41e-459a-92ca-5da78ed927e3" />

 10. Now, just copy and paste the Slack message from the "No" trigger and set the isolation status to **true**.
-Attach it to the "get isolation status" LimaCharlie template.
+Attach it to the **Get Isolation Status** LimaCharlie template.
 <img width="1348" height="435" alt="Screenshot 2025-11-08 142941" src="https://github.com/user-attachments/assets/667c1c42-3a32-4c6c-8af9-88e8d2d69051" />
 <img width="990" height="1063" alt="Screenshot 2025-11-08 143039" src="https://github.com/user-attachments/assets/d6cabe11-5e09-4ad2-b611-3cf7fe6811ac" />
 <img width="2097" height="1200" alt="Screenshot 2025-11-08 143527" src="https://github.com/user-attachments/assets/e8981132-0889-4f10-89a1-3832c5c40e47" />